 How to Combine Books with Elf on the Shelf

-Just a little silliness, a touch of sweetness, a fun book, and a festive way to prioritize reading with our children.
+With just a little silliness, a touch of sweetness, a fun book, and you can create a festive way to prioritize reading with your children.

 If you have used the traditional Elf on the Shelf with the no-touch rule in the past, you may want to use this touchable plush Elf this year.